bautistax/bautistax/README.md

 •PostgreSQL

-Among other tools I also have knowledge in TypeScript, Tailwind CSS.
+I am also generating knowledge with Typescript and Tailwind CSS.

 Contact me!
 -------------------------------------------------------------------------------------------------------